devarsh/projectX/src/packages/form/README.md

 - **dependentValues**: provides an array of watch fields with `fieldKey,name,value,touched,error` fields for each watched field

-- **setExclude: Function(boolean)**: if true is passed the filed will be excluded from being submitted.
-This is useful in cases where you want to hide certain fields and ignore validation errors on them.
+- **setExcluded:** : Returns true if field is excluded.
+This is useful in cases where you want to hide certain fields.

 ### useFieldArray